hoffstadt/DearPyGui/docs/source/documentation/drawing-api.rst

 **Issue 1: Z ordering**

 With the current API, users are responsible for correct Z ordering.
-The recommended way to address this is to use "painter's algoright".
+The recommended way to address this is to use "painter's algorithm".
 Basically, just order the items in proper depth order.

 This is not the best solution overall.
 We would prefer to use proper depth buffering but this requires pixel level control which is not practical with this API.